Shivram Bhoje

-Shivram Baburao Bhoje (born 9 April 1942) is a distinguished Indian nuclear scientist who worked in the field of fast-breeder nuclear reactor technology for forty years in the design, construction, operation, and research and development.
-Indian government has honoured him with Padma Shri in 2003, the fourth highest civilian award in India, for his distinguished service to science and engineering fields.
+Shivram Baburao Bhoje (9 April 1942 – 16 September 2025) was an Indian nuclear scientist who worked in the field of fast-breeder nuclear reactor technology for 40 years in the design, construction, operation, and research and development.
+The Indian government honoured him with the Padma Shri in 2003, the fourth highest civilian award in India, for his distinguished service to science and engineering fields.

-Biography
+Life and career

 Bhoje was born on 9 April 1942 in Kasaba Sangaon, a small village in Kolhapur district which falls under Kagal Taluka jurisdiction.
 He completed his schooling in Dadasaheb Magadum high school, Kasaba Sangaon.
 He was famous for his knowledge in mathematics and science in his school.
 After completing schooling, he moved to Rajaram College Kolhapur to complete his junior college education.
 He completed his Bachelor's degree in Mechanical Engineering in 1965 from College of Engineering Pune, COEP, University of Pune.

 Professional

 Bhoje completed one year training in Nuclear Science and Engineering at the Bhabha Atomic Research Centre Training School and joined as a Scientific Officer at BARC, Trombay.
 He started working in the Fast Reactor Section for design of an experimental reactor.
 He was on a one-year deputation to the Centre d'Etudes Nucleare Cadarache, France, as a member of the design team of the 13-mW fast-breeder test reactor (FBTR) in 1969–70.

 After returning to India in 1971, he worked at Indira Gandhi Centre for Atomic Research, Kalpakkam.
 Initially he was in-charge of design of 40 MW Fast Breeder Test Reactor (FBTR) reactor assembly.
 On completion of the design, he was responsible for the construction of FBTR.
 He redesigned the reactor core with new carbide fuel.
 In 1988 he became the Reactor Superintendent of FBTR.
 He removed the initial problems and raised the reactor power in steps, after commissioning of all the systems.
 The reactor was connected to the grid and electricity was generated in July 1997 at 10 MW power.
 In September 2002 the indigenously designed and fabricated fuel reached a burn up of 100,000 MWd/t without any failure.

 In 1985, he was designated as the Head of Nuclear Systems Division and was responsible for the preliminary design of 500 MWe Prototype Fast Breeder Reactor (PFBR).
 He developed the capability in the centre to carry out sophisticated analysis for design.
 In 1992, he became the Director, Reactor Group and was responsible for the operation of FBTR and design and engineering R &D of PFBR.
 He developed PFBR design safety criteria as per AERB norms.
 He served as the Member and Chairman of several committees of Department of Atomic Energy.